AonCyberLabs/Docker-Secure-Deployment-Guidelines/README.md

   </tr>
   <tr>
     <td valign="top">libseccomp (and seccomp-bpf extension)</td>
-    <td><p align="justify">The libseccomp library allows to restrict the use of Linux kernel’s syscall procedures based on a white-list approach.
-Syscall procedures not vital to the system operation should ideally be disabled to prevent abuse or misuse within a compromised container.
+    <td><p align="justify">The libseccomp library allows restricting the use of Linux kernel’s syscall procedures based on a white-list approach.
+Syscall procedures not vital to system operation should ideally be disabled to prevent abuse or misuse within a compromised container.
     <br>
     <br>
     This feature is currently a work in progress (available in LXC driver, not in libcontainer which is now default).